Medical Plan Frequently Asked Questions

 - I have questions about my medical bill.
 Whom should I contact?

-Call Cigna at 1-800-244-6224 and log into your mycigna.com portal to look up the date of service correlating to the bill.
-Bills are often sent by the provider before Cigna has fully processed the claim.
+Call Cigna at 1-800-244-6224 or log into your myCigna.com portal to look up the date of service correlating to the bill.
+Many times, bills are sent by the provider before Cigna has fully processed the claim.
 Always check your Explanation of Benefits (EOB) to see how the claim is being processed.
 A representative at Cigna is available to help you resolve any eligibility or claim issues you have.

 - Cigna denied a prescription my doctor wants me to have.
 I have tried other therapeutic equivalent drugs but have medical challenges and can only take this one drug.
 What should I do?

-Your doctor should assist you with an appeal to Cigna by documenting your medical need for the prescription.
+Your doctor should be able to help you with an appeal to Cigna.
+If you have a medical need, they should be able to document this with Cigna to help with an approval.
 Have your provider’s office contact Cigna to initiate the appeal process for you.

 - I am getting married.
 How can I add my spouse to my plan?

-Visit our page on qualifying life events, which details how to make changes to your benefits.
+See page 6 of the Benefit Guide for information on qualifying life events and how to make changes to your benefits.

 - My doctor wants me to get an MRI, yet Cigna sent me a letter of denial.
 What should I do?